-- Parenting from a distance will be a stressful task - Recognize that the incarcerated parent's needs are second to the children's needs - Work with the incarcerated parent to reduce tension between the two of you - Show the incarcerated parent that you care about his relationship with his child - Offer encouragement, not criticism - Remember, giving up because the hurdles are too great damages the parent-child relationship and does not help the child's self-esteem - Avoid blaming the incarcerated parent - If the incarcerated parent is willing to work at the task of parenting from a distance, he will have some rights as a parent - One of the most difficult facts about parenting from a distance is that the incarcerated parent has a very unequal balance of power in the relationship with the child and you.
-Let him know his role is valued.
+- Parenting from a distance is a stressful task. - Recognize that the incarcerated parent's needs are second to the children's needs. - The incarcerated parent and the caregiver must work to reduce tension between the two of them. - The caregiver must show the incarcerated parent that she cares about his relationship with his child. - Offer encouragement, not criticism. - Remember, giving up because the hurdles are too great damages the parent-child relationship and does not help the child's self-esteem. - Avoid blaming the incarcerated parent or others. - If the incarcerated parent is willing to work at the task of parenting from a distance, he will have some rights as a parent. - One of the most difficult facts about parenting from a distance is that the incarcerated parent has a very unequal balance of power in the relationship with the child and the caregiver.
+He must be shown that his role is valued.